 X. At the same time, as Marcus Helvius was going home from Farther Spain, with an escort of six thousand men, given him by the prætor, Appius Claudius, the Celtiberians, with a very numerous army, met him near the city of Illiturgi.
-Valerius says, that they had twenty thousand effective men: that twelve thousand of them were killed, the town of Illiturgi taken, and all the adult males put to the sword.
+Valerius says, that they had twenty thousand effective men; that twelve thousand of them were killed, the town of Illiturgi taken, and all the adult males put to the sword.
 Helvius, soon after, arrived at the camp of Cato; and as he had now no danger to apprehend from the enemy, in the country through which he was to pass, he sent back the escort to Farther Spain, and proceeded to Rome, where, on account of his successful services, he received the honour of an ovation.
-He carried into the treasury, of silver bullion, fourteen thousand pounds weight; of coined, seventeen thousand and twenty-three denariuses;\ and Oscan† denariuses, twenty thousand four hundred and thirty-eight.
+He carried into the treasury, of silver bullion, fourteen thousand pounds weight; of coined, seventeen thousand and twentythree denariuses; and Oscant denariuses, twenty thousand four hundred and thirtyeight.
 The reason for which the senate refused him a triumph was, because he fought under the auspices, and in the province, of another.
-As he had not come home until the second year after the expiration of his office, because, after he had resigned the government of the province to Quintius Minucius, he was de-
+As he had not come home until the second year after the expiration of his office, because, after he had resigned the government of the province to Quintius Minucius, he was detained there, during the succeeding year, by a severe and tedious sickness, he entered the city in ovation, only two months before the triumph of his successor.
+The latter brought into the treasury thirty-four thousand eight hundred pounds weight of silver, seventy-eight thousand denariuses, and of Oscan denariuses two hundred and seventy-eight thousand.†